Jenson Button: Brawn GP (2009)

 In the off-season, Brawn and team principal Nick Fry informed Button they wanted him to sign an extension to his contract and be paired with Nico Rosberg.
 Button asked for a commitment to car development for 2010 and a close to a repeat performance of the 2009 season.
 Brawn and Fry said Mercedes would buy-out Brawn GP without locating potential sponsors, which Button found unappealing and told his manager Richard Goodard he desired a new challenge.

 McLaren (2010–2017)

 Goodard telephoned McLaren team principal Martin Whitmarsh to enquire about a drive for Button.
 Whitmarsh did not believe Button would leave Brawn GP since they had won the Championship; Goodard mentioned McLaren's competitiveness at the end of 2009 and partnering 2008 world champion Lewis Hamilton appealed to Button.
-Discussions took place at the team's headquarters in Woking and a three-year deal was signed soon after.
+Discussions took place at the team's headquarters in Woking and a three-year deal was signed soon after Kimi Raikkonen had declined a proposal to rejoin to Woking team from Ferrari to go rallying for 2010 instead.
 Button said he moved because he wanted the motivation and challenge from competing alongside Hamilton, but Whitmarsh cautioned the two before the start of the season he would observe any relationship problems between them.